jschenthu/GM-Loss/MCAT/README.md

 # Joint Classification and Adversarial Detection

-This repository contains the PyTorch code and a fast implementation for our proposed **Mahalanobis distance Calibrated Adversarial Training (CCAT)**, which performs joint classification and detection against white-box adversarial attacks.
+This repository contains the PyTorch code and a fast implementation for our proposed **Mahalanobis distance Calibrated Adversarial Training (MCAT)**, which performs joint classification and detection against white-box adversarial attacks.

 ## Installation